-And we know visuals can affect us emotionally.
+We know visuals can affect us emotionally.
 How many photographs have you seen that immediately elicit a strong emotional reaction?
 Immediately.
-Shouldn’t you be marketing your brand with visuals?
+Shouldn’t you be marketing your brand with isuals?

 There are three important factors to consider when creating a visual brand story for your brand.